padarom/elements/README.md

 Additionally, there's a couple of ideas I have for this:
 - [ ] Deploy base tooling to all hosts.
 This mainly includes shell and `helix` configs.
 They should still be configurable per-host.
 Potential issue here could be hosts where I don't use home manager
 - [ ] Make everything more composable.
-Can make use of the `elements` config some more, like how it's done for `quirks`
+Can make use of the `_elements` config some more, like how it's done for `quirks`
+- [ ] Create custom live-ISO that has installation tooling/shortcuts pre-configured

 [just]: https://github.com/casey/just
 [snowfall]: https://snowfall.org/guides/lib/quickstart